 Many people wonder if spending the extra money to finish a basement is even worth it.
 I would say yes!

 The obvious reason is that finishing a basement adds more square footage to your house, which increases its value.
 The structure is already in place, you are just adding to it.
 This can be very beneficial and a cheaper way to add more room if you need it.
-A basement is a great place to add an extra bedroom, a family room, or even a game room.
+A basement is a great place to add an extra bedroom, a family room, a game room, or a home gym.

 When reselling a home, many buyers look for homes that have a finished basement.
 It is not only a great selling point but with the extra square footage, you are able to price your home for more.
 Although when appraised, a basement doesn’t add as much value as above grade square footage.
 It still adds value that was actually cheaper to finish.
 So, it is a win/win on both sides.
 You can enjoy the extra space, get more resale value out of your home, and it’s affordable square footage to finish.